1st Wessex Artillery: Italy

 In September 1943, 12 AA Bde including 57 HAA Rgt sailed direct from Tunisia to take part in the landings at Salerno on mainland Italy (Operation Avalanche).
 When German counter-attacks threatened to break through 56th (London) Division to the beachhead on D+3, one newly arrived battery of 57 HAA Rgt was called upon to join the divisional fire-plan under control of field regiment Observation Post parties.
 The regiment fired 6000 rounds on enemy positions, road junctions, buildings and troops.

 For X Corps' crossing of the River Volturno in October, 12 AA Bde's units were deployed to protect bridges, field gun positions and landing grounds.
-'The Luftwaffe was very active in attempting to deny the crossings, particularly in the use of Me1092 and Fw190s in fighter-bomber attacks.
-Seven were shot down, two by 213rd/57th HAA Battery, which knocked down an Me109 with 13 rounds'.
+'The Luftwaffe was very active in attempting to deny the crossings, particularly in the use of Bf 109 and Fw 190s in fighter-bomber attacks.
+Seven were shot down, two by 213rd/57th HAA Battery, which knocked down an Bf 109 with 13 rounds'.

 However, the threat from the Luftwaffe declined as the campaign progressed, and the versatile 3.7-inch HAA guns began to be used in field roles as corps medium artillery.
 From October to December 1943, 12 AA Bde was static, with all of its regiments and batteries engaged in corps tasks in the forward area.

 In January 1944, 12 AA Bde moved up to cover the crossing of the Garigliano.
 Bde HQ reported that 57 HAA, operating in a dual AA/field role, had a particularly busy time involving 16 AA engagements, in which there were two Category 1 kills for the expenditure of 222 rounds, intermixed with firing 10,880 rounds against counter-bombardment and opportunity targets on the ground.
 Continuous rapid fire led to overheating and twice the usual amount of barrel wear for the guns.
 In addition, the gunlaying (GL) and local warning (LW) radar sets of the batteries operating up forward in the ground role provided the only AA early warning coverage across the front.

 Once US Fifth Army had crossed the river and the siege of Monte Cassino begun, 12 AA Bde was transferred to British XII Corps for the Rapido river crossings and the advance along Highway 6 up the Liri Valley.
 Again the HAA batteries were heavily involved in Corps fireplans, particularly for counter-mortar shoots.
 Some HAA troops of 4 guns fired over 3000 rounds.

 Once Rome was captured in June and the Germans pulled back to the Gothic Line, 12 AA Bde moved up, providing one HAA battery to each divisional artillery in X Corps, the remainder guarding airfields and river crossings in the Tiber Valley.

 The regiment served through the rest of the Italian Campaign until the end of the war.
-57 (Wessex) HAA Rgt was officially placed in suspended animation on 15 January 1946, but was actually was retained as a cadre on 1 March.
+57 (Wessex) HAA Rgt was officially placed in suspended animation on 15 January 1946, but was actually retained as a cadre on 1 March.